abhishek-kumar-code/Redfish_Public/Specification.md

 In order to reduce the cases of unnecessary RESTful accesses to resources, the SPMA Service should support associating a separate ETag with each resource.

 * Implementations should support returning [ETag properties](#user-content-etag-property) for each resource.
+* Implementations should support returning ETag headers for each response that represents a single resource.
+Implementations shall support returning ETag headers for certain requests and responses as listed in the [Security](#user-content-security) section.

 The ETag is generated and provided as part of the resource payload because the service is in the best position to know if the new version of the object is different enough to be considered substantial.
 There are two types of ETags: weak and strong.